jfernandz/pyst2/README.rst

 - Site: http://www.rdegges.com
 - Status: *looking for maintainer*, active

-**NOTE**: This project is in need of an active maintainer.
-I'm quite busy with other non-asterisk related projects in my personal time, so if you're a good Python programmer, and working with this library and Asterisk on a daily basis -- please consider maintaining the project!
-Contact me for more information: r@rdegges.com
+**NOTE**: This project is now mantained by Francesco Rana.
+Please be patient because I'm not used to the job yet, but I'll do my best.
+Many and infinite thanks to Randall Degges for his wonderful work.
+I'm actually using the library in some project of mine, so I'm more than happy to help and push it further if I can.

-In the meantime, I'm happy to accept pull requests and cut releases as needed.
+I'm happy to accept pull requests and cut releases as needed.
 If you want to contribute to the project, please do!